By ·Updated July 2026

 Florida is a longer drive than most people realize.
 From Pensacola to Key West is roughly 800 miles, and the coffee scene reflects that — distinct regional cultures, each with its own answer to the same problem: how do you build a specialty business in a state where it's iced coffee weather most of the year, and where Cuban espresso has been the local standard for a hundred years?

-We mapped 73 independent coffee roasters across Florida.
+We map 150 independent coffee roasters across Florida.
 Here's how it breaks down.

 South Florida: Cuban Roots, Specialty Now